DOGGIE DAYCARE OVERVIEW

 When the planets are aligned just so – with a well-managed, highly trained staff and a perfect set of playmates – some dogs who are mildly fearful of other dogs may develop greater social skills and ease around their own kind.
 But many a dog-fearful dog has become reactive-aggressive as a result of being forced into proximity with other canines.
 Total immersion in dogdom is not an appropriate behavior modification or management plan for a dog who is intimidated by his own kind.
 Many dogs simply become less dog-playful as they mature, and a day at doggie daycare is not the fun party for them we imagine it is.
 Of course, geriatric dogs and those with medical conditions should not be asked to endure the rough-and-tumble play of dogs at a daycare center.

 Undersocialized dogs who are environmentally fearful and/or afraid of humans also do not belong at puppy playschool.
-While a dog who was rescued from a puppy mill or a hoarder may feel more comfortable in the presence of a pack of dogs because that’s what he knows, he can be difficult, perhaps even dangerous, for staff to handle.
+While a dog who was rescued from a puppy mill or a hoarder may feel more comfortable in the presence of a group of dogs because that’s what he knows, he can be difficult, perhaps even dangerous, for staff to handle.
 If something should happen – he escapes, or is injured and in need of treatment – the situation goes from bad to worse.
 The escapee will be impossible to catch, and is likely to head out in a beeline for parts unknown.
 A fearful dog who must be cornered and restrained by strangers for treatment in an already high-stress environment is very likely to bite, perhaps with alarming ferocity as he struggles to protect himself from what he may perceive as his impending death.

 A canine bully or any dog who is otherwise offensively aggressive toward other dogs is also not an appropriate daycare attendee.
 Don’t think sending him to daycare will teach him how to play well with others.
 It’s more likely to do the exact opposite!
 He’ll find it quite reinforcing to have the opportunity to practice his inappropriate bullying or aggressive behavior – and behaviors that are reinforced invariably increase and strengthen.